Skip to content

 Side Effects of Ma Huang:

-Ephedra sinica is not normally given for long periods of use and is traditionally contraindicated for people with certain constitutional or medical conditions like heart or kidney malfunctions.
+Ephedra sinica is not normally given for long periods of use.
+People with medical conditions like heart or kidney problems should consult with a doctor before using.

 In high doses ephedra can cause heart attacks, stroke, and seizures.
-If users of Ma huang are also using digitalis, there is a risk of developing arrhythmia.
-L-ephedrine can cause systolic and diastolic blood pressure to go up.
+It can cause systolic and diastolic blood pressure to go up.
+Those using digitalis are at risk for developing arrhythmia.

-Large doses can suppress the heart and is known to cause the heart to slow down.
+Large doses can suppress and slow the heart.
 Ephedra is not intended for use in patients with glucose-6-phosphate dehydrogenase deficiency.
-Traditionally ma huang is not used in diet formula nor as a recreation drug.
+Traditionally ma huang is not used in diet formulas nor as a recreational drug.

 Avoid prescribing ma huang if you do not have the experience and diagnostic skill especially in pulse reading.
 It can be dangerous if used incorrectly.